ConvLab/ConvLab-2/README.md

     - Create your own Dockerfile with the name dev.dockerfile
 3. Zip the system and submit.

-Notice: the simulator for evaluation will not be exactly same as `tests/test_end2end.py` in ConvLab-2.
-We will release the simulator soon.
+Notice: the simulator for evaluation may not be exactly same as `tests/test_end2end.py` in ConvLab-2.

 #### Multi-domain Cross-lingual Dialog State Tracking Task
 1. Extend ConvLab-2 with your code, and submit up to 5 results and models.
 In the main directory, please create a directory called `multiwoz-dst` or `crosswoz-dst` or both, based on your selected task(s), and include your prediction results (for released 250 test samples) and models (to perform evaluation on 250 hidden test samples) with the name `submission[1-5]`.
 We will use `eval_file.py` and `eval_model.py` (both are available on https://github.com/thu-coai/ConvLab-2/tree/master/convlab2/dst/dstc9) to evaluate the results and models.